aicore/core-analytics-client-lib/README.md

 * `granularitySec` (_Optional_): The smallest time period under which the events can be distinguished.
 Multiple events happening during this time period is aggregated to a count.
 The default granularity is 3 Seconds, which means that any events that happen within 3 seconds cannot be distinguished in ordering.
-* `analyticsURL` Optional: Provide your own analytics server address if you self-hosted the server
+* `analyticsURL` (_Optional_): Provide your own analytics server address if you self-hosted the server
+* `debug` (_Optional_):  set to true if you want to see detailed debug logs.
+Alternatively, set `window.debugModeLogs` global parameter to true to achieve the same effect.

 ```javascript
 // Example for custom initSession where the analytics aggregated data